jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 program was initiated directly from the command line as well as additional results.

+The following objects referred to in the supplementary information of the paper can be found here:
+ * External Data Repository Section RXX (in this README)
+ * External Data Repository Figure RXX (in this README and under `05-images/`.)
+ * External Data Repository Table RXX (in this README)
+ * External Data Repository File RXX  (in this README and under `06-additional_data_files/`.)

-Briefly, code can be found under the directory `02-scripts.backup`, 'raw' analysis results can be seen under `04-analysis`.
+Code can be found under the directory `02-scripts.backup`, 'raw' analysis results can be seen under `04-analysis`.
 'Cleaned-up'/summary analysis results and metadata files can be seen under `00-documentation`.
 Figures displayed within this README are stored under `05-images`.
 Additional data